onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > BTThumbnailInfo GetThumbnailForDocumentAndVersion(ctx, did, vid).LinkDocumentId(linkDocumentId).Execute()

-Get the thumbnail info for the specified version of a document.
+Get the thumbnail info for a version of a document.